Sammyjo20/cloudflare-cache-buster/README.md

 ## Installation

-Add this Laravel app to your favourite deployment service (e.g Laravel Forge) and once setup, set the following API keys:
+Clone this repo, and then add it as a new site on your favourite deployment service (e.g Laravel Forge).
+Once setup set the following API keys:

 ```text
 CLOUDFLARE_TOKEN=